 Track staff performance and give them collaboration tools to keep progress on track

 Customizable data collection means you can track as much or as little as you need to keep business humming and your clients happy

 Assessments | Programs | Curricula | Data Acquisition Types | Program Maintenance | Target Maintenance | Pre-defined Reports | Customizable Reports | Service Code Tracking | Graphing | Calendar | Internal Messaging | Document Storage | Session Tracking | Interactive Materials | Role-based Access | Multimedia | Automatic Backups | Billing Prep | Real-time Data Monitoring

 Find out more...

-Have questions?
-Get more information from one of our experts or schedule a free demo right away.
+Get more information from one of our experts or schedule a free demo to see it live.

 In 2012, Lee formalized a curriculum based on this new language and published Occupational Octaves Piano through his company, Music Lee Inclined Guy, Inc.

 In 2017, Lee spoke on a panel of experts at the Hofstra University Northwell School of Medicine during an event in which low functioning students with Autism performed classical pieces such as Fur Elise and The Blue Danube.
 In 2016, Lee held a Special Needs Recital at a Steinway piano gallery.
 See this and other videos on the Occupational Octaves YouTube page.